Don't Mind the Gaps: Implicit Neural Representations for Resolution-Agnostic Retinal OCT Analysis: Materials and Methods

 In contrast to the architecture of \cite{dannecker2024cina}, we separate the parts $\boldsymbol{p}_{i_1}$ and $\boldsymbol{p}_{i_2}$ of the latent prior $\boldsymbol{p}_{i} = (\boldsymbol{p}_{i_1}, \boldsymbol{p}_{i_2})$ that predict $\boldsymbol{\phi}$ and $\boldsymbol{\psi}$ and use two normal distributions $\boldsymbol{p}_{i_1} \sim \mathcal{N}(1,0.1) $ and $\boldsymbol{p}_{i_2} \sim \mathcal{N}(0,0.1)$ to initialize them.
 With $\boldsymbol{\phi} = 1$ and $\boldsymbol{\psi} =0$ the resulting generalizable INR corresponds to a classic INR.
 This initialization therefore reduces the disturbance from a non-trained latent prior right after initialization.

-Training and inference for atlas generation work analogously to those for interpolation.
-Assembled to one framework, a subset of coordinates $(x,y,z)$ of an OCT volume is used to compute the reconstruction and alignment error as
+Training and inference for atlas generation work analogously to those we used for B-scan interpolation.
+Assembled into one framework, a subset of coordinates $(x,y,z)$ of an OCT volume is used to compute the reconstruction and alignment error as

 Note that this loss is dependent on the network parameters $\vartheta$ and the latent priors $\boldsymbol{p}_1,\dots,\boldsymbol{p}_n$ through Eq.~\eqref{eq:u} and Eq.~\eqref{eq:varphi}. $\mathtt{OCT}_{i}(x,y,z)$ and $\mathtt{SEG}_{i}(x,y,z)$ are the ground truth intensity or segmentation labels at position $(x,y,z)$.
 The reconstruction loss $\mathcal{L}_{\mathtt{recon}}$ is based on the image intensity and uses MSE loss.
 Binary cross-entropy loss is used as the segmentation loss $\mathcal{L}_{\mathtt{seg}}$.
 To regularize the deformation, L1 loss is used as $\mathcal{L}_{\mathtt{reg}}$.
 The weighting factors are experimentally chosen and set to $\alpha = 1.0$ and $\beta = 0.01$.